siberianfox/g2wiki/Digital-IO-(GPIO).md

   - Reads as boolean `True` or `False`
   - The value is read-only (`in`_N_ cannot be written)
   - The value is conditioned - i.e. it's deglitched, debounced or whatever conditioning the board provides
-- May be disabled.
-Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled (Value of -1). _(Throw a warning? -- probably not)_
+- An input pin may be non-existent or may be explicitly disabled.
+Pins that don't exist will ignore attempts to enable them.
-- Disabled pins, when read, will always read `-1`. _(note: was `False`)_
+  - Disabled pins, if read, will always read `null`.
+Attempts are made to prevent configuration from exposing non-existent or disabled input pins, but should such a pin be readable it will return `null` as opposed to `true` or `false`.
+It may also return an ERROR status code, and/or an exception report.
-- Inputs may have immediate actions that will occur as well as any assigned function _(i.e. actions that are bound to the actual pin firing interrupt - this is needed for some time-sensitive operations)_
+- Inputs may have immediate actions that will occur as well as any assigned function, i.e. actions that are bound to the actual pin firing interrupt.
+This is needed for some time-sensitive operations
-- Inputs may be associated with a specific function.
+- Inputs may be associated with a specific function or a tool.
 The will then be accessed as a member of that function
-- Inputs may alternately be associated with a specific tool.
-They will then be accessed as a member of that tool
-  - For example, if not associated with a tool but assigned function `in1`, it can be accessed as `{in1:n}`
+  - For example, if an input pin is assigned to function `in1` (but not in a tool) it can be read as `{in1:n}`
-  - If associated with tool 3, then it can be accessed as `{t3{in1:n}}`
+  - If associated with some function in tool 3, then it can be accessed as `{t3{some-function-in-the-tool:n}}`
-  - If the machine is currently loaded with tool 3 (with `M6`), `{in1:n}` acts like `{t3{in1:n}}`
+  - If the machine is currently loaded with tool 3 (with `M6`), `{some-function-in-the-tool:n}` acts like `{t3{some-function-in-the-tool:n}}`
 - Digital inputs can be waited on with `M101`

    ***Configuration Values***